dynamotn/projekt/README.md

 # Project

-A smart command to work with your project
+A smart command to work with your project folder